-If you're finding it hard to leave a bad relationship, it'll help if you can tell your friends and family and ask for support.
+If you're finding it hard to leave a bad relationship, it'll help if you can ask your friends and family for support.
 You can also get help from us - our Under 25s services can support you if you're in a bad relationship.
 Find your local service.

 Dating apps - how to stay safe